 BAC annual events provide awareness, friend and fund raising opportunities for the BAC Scholarship Fund campaign to provide five or more $10,000 undergraduate scholarships at the College or SEAS each year.
 To learn more: BAC Scholarship Fund.

-The “Jam” refers to intermittent reunions of Black and Latino alumni of Barnard College and Columbia University from the mid 1960s through 1970s.
+The “Jam” refers to the reunions of Black and Latino alumni of Barnard College and Columbia University from the mid 1960s through 1970s.
 These foundational class alumni have partnered with BAC in recent years for more inclusive, all-class participation, culminating in the comprehensive and well-attended Jam 2016.
-Discussions are taking place for Jam 2018 to potentially coincide with the 50th anniversary of the campus protests of 1968.
+A Jam planning committee is preparing now for Jam 2018.
+Jam 2018 coincides with the 50th anniversary of the campus protests of 1968 and there will be opportunities to reflect on those events.

 Alumni of Color Reception - June